 Until around 6.5 weeks.
 I was waiting for it.
 With both the gremlin and little Piglet, I was in blissful ignorance until exactly that point both times.
 The thing is you forget, or your body very cleverly makes you forget how shit those early weeks are.
 Well it must do or why the heck would you have anymore?

-So I decided to not write a descriptive post of my first trimester.
+So I decided to not write a descriptive post of the first trimester.
 Not to tell you about in it detail but to basically whinge about all the things I had forgotten and I wonder if 10 is enough?

 Can you relate?